William Blake Holy Thursday Innocence

 I. The Surface Charm: A Tableau of Innocent Piety

 The poem initially presents a picturesque scene: hundreds of children, "two hundred choristers," dressed in their finest clothes, marching towards St. Paul's Cathedral.
 The imagery evokes a sense of organized, almost ritualistic, innocence.
-Blake paints a vivid picture:

 "Thou seest the children sport upon the green,"

 This opening line immediately sets a tone of carefree joy.
-The children's play, their bright clothing, and their purposeful march to the cathedral are presented as symbols of unblemished innocence and faith.
+In practice, the children's play, their bright clothing, and their purposeful march to the cathedral are presented as symbols of unblemished innocence and faith.
 The use of "sport" suggests a natural, unconstrained happiness.
 The children are not merely going through the motions; they are genuinely engaged in an act of worship, their innocence radiating through their every movement.

 "And all the streets with joy did ring."